Why Does a Loving God Allow Pain and Suffering?

 Should ignorance be a damning problem?
-The bible states that God has revealed himself to each and every one of us.
-They may have never heard of God by the name we have, but He reveals Himself no matter where we are.
-I am cautious to word it this way, because I don't want you to believe that I think all people who have some sort of faith will go to heaven.
-The bottom line is, we need to recognize that we are sinners, we need to be forgiven for those transgressions, and we need to come to a point where we realize we need help outside of ourselves in order to be forgiven.
+The bible states that God has revealed himself to every one of us.
+They may have never heard of God by the name we have, but He shows Himself no matter where we are.
+I am cautious about wording it this way because I don't want you to believe that I think all people who have some faith will go to Heaven.
+The bottom line is, we need to recognize that we are sinners, we need to seek forgiveness for those transgressions, and we need to come to a point where we realize we need help outside of ourselves to find forgiveness.
 Although someone has never heard of Jesus Christ, they may come to this realization.
 God is revealing Himself to them, by showing them they need to reach out to something beyond themselves to attain that forgiveness.
 Unfortunately, many of us are too stubborn to get that point.
 We want to believe that we are good enough on merits alone.
-Of course we are not, we are human.
-We need Jesus and we need to be forgiven.
-God reveals Himself to everyone, it's our choice to be with Him or not.
+Of course, we are not; we are human.
+We need Jesus, and we need forgiveness.
+God reveals Himself to everyone; it's our choice to be with Him or not.
 Those who do not get to hear the gospel, they can still be saved by listening to God when He speaks to them.
-By realizing they are sinners, they need to be forgiven, and they need God's help.
+By realizing they are sinners, they need forgiveness, and they need God's help.

-So do others who choose not to believe go to Hell?
+So do others who choose not to believe, go to Hell?
 Well, yes.
-If you choose not to be with God here on Earth, turn your back on Him, be too prideful to admit that you need God, then when you die, you will be separated from God in death.
-That is essentially what Hell is.
-Hell is a complete separation from God, and that is what we are choosing when we choose not to believe that we are sinners who need to be forgiven and that Jesus blood can do that for us.
+If you decide not to be with God here on Earth, turn your back on Him, be too prideful to admit that you need God, then when you die, you will not be with God in death.
+That is what Hell is.
+Hell is a complete separation from God, and that is what we are choosing when we choose not to believe that we are sinners who need forgiveness and that Jesus's blood can do that for us.

 The bottom line is that the gospel will prevail regardless if people accept it or not.
-It is often hard for a believer to hear opposition to the gospel because it is the most important truth we will ever hear.
+It is often hard for a believer to hear opposition to the gospel because it is the essential truth we will ever hear.
 We don't know why He does the things He does, but He does things all for His glory.
-We cannot see the grand scheme of life from an all powerful perspective, because we are not all powerful, all-knowing, or any of the such.
+We cannot see the grand scheme of life from an all-powerful perspective, because we are not omnipotent, all-knowing, or any of the such.
 God is, and we need to trust Him.